Opinion | The campaign for D.C. statehood just got a big boost

 Because of this, opponents claim, D.C. statehood would improperly leave the small area housing the federal government with presidential electors, while also granting electors to the new state.

-Thus, opponents say, Congress can’t grant D.C. statehood without repealing the 23rd amendment, which requires another amendment.
+Thus, opponents say, Congress can’t grant D.C. statehood without repealing the 23rd Amendment, which requires another amendment.
 Manchin has endorsed this view.

 One of the key goals of the constitutional law experts’ letter is to challenge this argument.

 First, the letter notes that the new D.C. statehood bill already deals with the problem.
-It repeals the congressional action that awarded D.C. those electors under the 23rd amendment.
-As the letter argues, the 23 amendment did not require Congress to pass the law awarding those electors in the manner it did; it simply empowered Congress to do so.
+It repeals the congressional action that awarded D.C. those electors under the 23rd Amendment.
+As the letter argues, the 23rd Amendment did not require Congress to pass the law awarding those electors in the manner it did; it simply empowered Congress to do so.

 Congress can thus repeal it.
 If it did, the seat of government would no longer get any electors.
 The rest of D.C. would become a state, and its 700,000 residents would get electors and congressional representation.